gioannidis/mathtrader/README.md

     ./mathtrader++ < 207635-officialwants.txt > 207635-results-official.txt
     ./mathtrader++ --input-file 207635-officialwants.txt --output-file 207635-results-official.txt

-In the following example,
-the input file is downloaded from OLWLG and saved to the standard output and subsequently the wantlist is piped to `mathtrader++`, where we also request to hide non-trading items.
+In the following example the input wantlist is downloaded from OLWLG, subsequently piped to `mathtrader++` and finally the result is written to a local file.

-     wget http://bgg.activityclub.org/olwlg/207635-officialwants.txt -O - | ./mathtrader++ --hide-no-trades > 207635-results-official.txt
+     wget http://bgg.activityclub.org/olwlg/207635-officialwants.txt -O - | ./mathtrader++ > 207635-results-official.txt

 ## Future Tasks